 DIY Pest Control vs. Professional Pest Control

-Here’s how professional and DIY pest control compare on a number of factors.
+Here’s how professional and DIY pest control compare on several factors.

 FactorProfessionalDIY